ArtValor/Advanced-Research-Paper-Classifier/README.md

 This project aims to help label research papers to fit arXiv's extensive labelling system.
-We used SciBERT to create a robust classification pipeline that uses the abstracts of research papers to sort them into over
+We used SciBERT to create a robust classification pipeline that uses the abstracts of research papers to sort them into 57 labels.
+This leverages the now popular transformers mechanism to help the model understand the abstracts, and then use this information to accurately classify the papers.
-50 labels